 Translation: “A friend is not seen in good times, but in bad times.”

-Looking ahead, I predict that as life gets busier and more complex, these conditional relationships will become even more common.
-People might find it easier to maintain surface-level connections rather than deep, meaningful friendships.
-But remember, the value of a true friend is immeasurable.
+As life gets busier and more complex, these conditional relationships will probably become even more common.
+Surface-level connections?
+Easier to maintain than deep, meaningful friendships.
+Yeah.
+But here’s the thing, the value of a true friend is immeasurable, and that matters more than ever.

 In the end, it’s the quality, not the quantity, of your friendships that truly matters.
 And if you’re looking for deeper insights into future trends, check out the latest market forecasts.

 I remember the day I finally cut ties with a friend who was more of a thorn in my side than anything else.
-It was tough, and it felt like a real loss.
-Letting go of any friendship, even a toxic one, can be a grieving process.
+It was tough.
+A real loss.
+Letting go of any friendship, even a toxic one, felt like grief, and I’d never quite expected that.
+You mourn the person you thought they were, the version of the friendship that existed only in your head.
+That’s the part nobody warns you about.

 But it’s also a chance for healing and growth.